Calling All Little Heroes!

 As part of the program, we want children of military families to share their "Hero Story" of what they think it takes to be a hero and how they've been a positive influence in their community.

 Submit your Little Hero story for the chance to be Hunt’s Little Hero for the day in your local community.
-In honor of Month of the Military Child, Hunt Military Communities will be sending every participant who submits a story their very own Hunt Little Heroes cape and mask.
+In honor of Month of the Military Child, Hunt Military Communities will be sending every participant who submits a story their very own Hunt Little Heroes cape, mask and special coin.

 Donation to Charity: $500

 Charity Selected: Daily Bread Inc. in Melbourne Florida View Submission

 Hello!
 My name is Natalia Serna, and I’m 14 years old.
 I currently live at Buckley SFB in Aurora, CO.
 What makes a hero?
 To many people, heroics mean different things.
 I could go on writing endless paragraphs on the qualities and characteristics that I imagine make a hero, but instead, I’ll list my top three.
 I believe that heroes are people who are selfless, empathetic, and kind.
 When I think of the word hero, I think of someone who puts others ahead of themselves and self-sacrifices for the benefit of the people around them.
 Of course, not all heroes dawn a cape and mask, but we see heroes in action from day to day.
 Whether it be frontline workers or parents, they are always there to help.